How to Build a Screenshot API

 In case you don’t want to read the tutorial, feel free to check out the complete result a screenshot API on GitHub.

-1. Because I want to assess the modern landscape of technologies that enable screenshot rendering.
-And I want to rethink some architectural choices I made for ScreenshotOne back at times.
+1. I want to assess the modern landscape of technologies that enable screenshot rendering and rethink some architectural choices I made for ScreenshotOne.

-It fascinates me that I still have fun building a screenshot API, especially, the second time.
+It still fascinates me that building a screenshot API is fun, even the second time.

 Features